Erik98146/LaunchControl/README.md

 - The Climate control fan settings are not yet developed

 ## Roadmap
-- Using the built-in gyroscope to build a parking level assis function
+- Using the built-in gyroscope to build a parking level assist function
+- Create a driving version for mounting to the dashboard (battery, devices, alternator, climate, lights, parking level assist)